cst95/checkout-payment-gateway/README.md

     }
 ```

 The `token` property can be used to authenticate requests to other endpoints, and the `expires` property indicates when this token will no longer be valid.
+By default the token is set to expire 12 hours after it is created.

 **Note that the following two requests will require the following HTTP Header**
 `Authorization: Bearer {YOUR TOKEN}`.